-Whenever the topic of syndication re-enters the real estate trade news, we see an increase in inquires about syndication here at ARMLS.
+Whenever the topic of syndication re-enters the real estate trade news, we see an increase in inquiries about syndication here at ARMLS.
 So, what a better time than now to answer some common syndication myths.

 Myth 1.
 ARMLS Sells Data to Third Parties

 Myth 2.
 ARMLS Secretly Sends Listings to X Website

-Your broker decides where listings go through Flexmls or ListHub.
+Your broker decides where listings go through Flexmls.
 We have simply put the technology in place.
-All syndication options must be opted-in, some MLSs do the opposite, where data is sent unless the broker opts-out.
+All syndication options must be opted-in, some MLSs do the opposite, where data is sent unless the broker opts out.

 Myth 3.
 There is a Consensus Among Subscribers on Where Listings Should be Syndicated

 At ARMLS, we believe it isn’t our place to tell a broker where they can or cannot send their listings.
-Luckily, the decision is at the hands of the brokers who have to make the tough call.
+Luckily, the decision is in the hands of the brokers who have to make the tough call.
 The idea of “voting with your feet” applies if a portal won’t play ball or doesn’t fit your needs.
 What does your broker think about syndication?
 Does your office send listings?
 It’s an important conversation to have.